Our Experience Losing Our Pet

 How do you know when it is time

 Meet Rogue, she was 14 in these pictures.
 She struggled with arthritis and later we found out she had heart issues.
 I used a lift harness for 2 years.
 One day she just couldn’t get up.
 Weeks leading up to she started having seizures.
 It was heartbreaking.
 We had her on Phenobarbital, Tramadol, and Gabapentin.
 These were all pain medications.
+I even started researching on CBD for dogs to help get her off these high dosage medications.

 Losing our Pet Rogue